G4B3R-mini/Block/README.md

 - [ ] BrowserComponent, custom sesh
     - [ ] show toolbar menu icon that pops up menu, but only show options available for custom tab, also add some options for custom tabs (open in browser, etc)
-    - [ ] why does it go into stronk mode when custom tab session present, prepare to log everytin
-- [ ] MozEngineView not working properly when go to other page then return (most likely has to do with lifecycle management, when return to page need to reset/relink)
+- [ ] MozEngineView not working properly when go to new compose page then return (most likely has to do with lifecycle management, when return to page need to reset/relink)
 - [ ] theme settings
     - [ ] sometimes current theme selected when edit custom theme